Pbotsaris/ftp/README.md

 631         |	Integrity protected reply.                                                                                                                                                    |
 632         |	Confidentiality and integrity protected reply.                                                                                                                                |
 633         |	Confidentiality protected reply.                                                                                                                                              |

+## Datatypes
+While transfering data, the FTP supports a few datatypes.
+Some of them are undated and will not be mentioned here.
+The revelevant ones are as follows

+**ASCII (TYPE A)**: Used for text.
+This type has optional formats that were intended for printers and not relevant to this implemtation.
+The program will use the **Non-print** only(aka`format control of N`).

+**Image or Binary mode (TYPE I)** The sending machine sends each file byte by byte, and the recipient stores the bytestream as it receives it.
+This is our main file transfer mode.

+## File transfer structure
+Organizational types to be implemented is the `F` or **FILE** which is the file structure in a UNIX system.

+## Log in
+Uses the `USER` and `PASS` command for for authetication.
+May also provide an anonymous access.

+## Syntax

+`ftp://[user[:password]@]host[:port]/url-path`